Harshad2294/docsbox/README.md

 $ docker-compose up
 $ docker-compose scale web=4 rqworker=8
 ```
-For multi-host deployment you'll need to create global syncronized volume (e.g. with flocker), global redis-server and mount it at `docker-compose.yml` file.
+For multi-host deployment, a global syncronized volume need to be created  (e.g. with flocker),a global redis-server and mount it using `docker-compose.yml` file.

 # Supported filetypes